nestjs/docs.nestjs.com/content/graphql/federation.md

 [Apollo Federation](https://www.apollographql.com/docs/apollo-server/federation/introduction/) offers a means of splitting your monolith GraphQL server into independent microservices.
 It consists of two components: A gateway and one or more federated microservices.
 Each microservice holds part of the schema and the gateway merges the schemas into one single schema that can be consumed by the client.

-To quote the [Apollo docs](https://blog.apollographql.com/apollo-federation-f260cf525d21), Federation is designed with these core principles
+To quote the [Apollo docs](https://blog.apollographql.com/apollo-federation-f260cf525d21), Federation is designed with these core principles:

 - **Building a graph should be declarative.** With federation, you compose a graph declaratively from within your schema instead of writing imperative schema stitching code.
 - **Code should be separated by concern, not by types.** Often no single team controls every aspect of an important type like a User or Product, so the definition of these types should be distributed across teams and codebases, rather than centralized.